-The programme is designed for graduates of all disciplines wishing to pursue a career in Information & Library Management on a professional level.
+The programme is designed for graduates of all disciplines wishing to pursue a career in Information and Library Management on a professional level.
 The programme also enables existing library personnel to obtain a professional library qualification for promotional purposes.

 The MSc in Information and Library Management provides learners with the applied professional knowledge and competencies required of a manager within the information and library sector.

 A key feature of the programme is the Personal and Professional Development module which allows the learner to enhance their employability through the development of key transferable skills.